If you have any questions that are NOT answered below, please contact Ashley Hamilton via E-mAIL or at 304-391-5000

 Are parents allowed to stay / participate in classes?

 While we welcome you to stay and observe the class, we ask that parents and guardians refrain from participating in the class.
-Should you be interested in volunteering, please feel free to fill out and return the volunteer information form below.
+Should you be interested in volunteering, please feel free to fill out and return the interest form below.

 How can I help my child apply the core values / life skills to home and other areas of their lives?